ShiftLeftSecurity/atlassian-connect-go/README.md

 Most of the tooling live here, by properly instantiating and configuring a `handling.Plugin` you can have your full jira cloud plug-in working in no time.

+Bear in mind that handler functions here are `handling.JiraHandleFunc` which will then be wrapped in a validation `http.HandlerFunc` if possible.

+We also provide `Plugin.VerifiedHandleFunc` and `Plugin.UnverifiedHandleFunc` to produce your own `http.HandlerFunc` with jwt validation.

 ```go
 p = handling.NewPlugin(
     "my jira plugin",  // human readable